adobe/aem-core-wcm-components/CONTRIBUTING.md

 1. Visit our [issue tracker on GitHub](https://github.com/adobe/aem-core-wcm-components/issues).
 1. File a `New Issue` as a `Bug Report`.
-1. Ensure your issue follows the [Issue Report Guidelines](#issue-report-guidelines).
+1. Ensure your issue follows the [issue report guidelines](#issue-report-guidelines).
 1. Thanks for the report!
 The committers will get back to you in a timely manner, typically within one week.

 ### Requesting Features 🚀